-Building an App that interacts with a Raspberry Pi
+Building an App That Interacts with a Raspberry Pi

 Gheorghe Chesler

 In this chapter we will write an app that communicates with a Raspberry Pi device on the local wifi network, and allows us to flip on and off the lights on a custom module with LEDs.
 This might not seem like a significant accomplishment, but keep in mind, that just like you can flip on and off some LED lights, you can control in a similar fashion any other connected device.